Krispy145/pls_cli/readme.md

 Each command follows the format:

 ```
-oasis <command> <subcommand> [options]
+yak <command> <subcommand> [options]
 ```

 > ⚡️
 >
 > All commands and options are documented automatically by the cli.
-Run `oasis --help` or `oasis add bloc --help` to view the options and subcommands of the current command.
+Run `yak--help` or `yak add bloc --help` to view the options and subcommands of the current command.

 The following is the structure of the commands.